Edwin Bartleet

 The Ven.
 Edwin Berry Bartleet, D.D.
-(1872 - 1946) was an Anglican priest: he was Archdeacon of Ludlow from 1928 to 1932.
+(12 April 1872 – 17 December 1946) was an Anglican priest who was Archdeacon of Ludlow from 1928–32.

-Dixon was educated at Clifton College and New College, Oxford.
+Bartleet was born in Edgbaston, Birmingham, the son of physician Thomas Hiron Bartleet FRCS and Louisa Ann Bartleet. educated at Clifton College and New College, Oxford.
 He began his career with a curacy at Doncaster Parish Church.
 During World War I was a Chaplain to the Forces.
 He held incumbencies in Hope, Derbyshire, Much Wenlock and Wistanstow.

-He died on 17 December 1946.
+He died in 1946 in Ludlow, Shropshire.